davenatx/hc_image_ops/README.md

 3
 ````

-Find bad images where the IMG_LENGTH is 1:
+Find "bad" images where the IMG_LENGTH is 1:

 ````
 SELECT *